 Cohen goes on to tell us, again with only anecdotes for “evidence,” that “many” foster parents “do it for the pay.”
 Even if that were true, there is a problem with her solution: Pay foster parents much more money, she says, and fewer will do it for the money.

 But the biggest failure in Cohen’s logic is the assumption that America has too few foster parents.
 Rather, America has too many foster children.

-If every state took away children at the rate of say Alabama or Illinois – two states where independent court monitors have found that an emphasis on family preservation improved child safety, between 72,000 and 135,000 fewer children would be taken away each year nationwide, and all vulnerable children would be safer.
+If every state took away children of say Alabama or Illinois – two states where independent court monitors have found that an emphasis on family preservation improved child safety, between 72,000 and 135,000 fewer children would be taken away each year nationwide, and all vulnerable children would be safer.